 Understanding Why This Transformation Is Essential

-Even if you’re not quite ready to embrace the reality that Fitbits, FuelBands, and other wearable offerings are causing a radical shift within the overarching patient population, it’s still impossible to turn away from the fact that over 2.6 billion people currently own a smartphone or tablet globally- a number that is on track to reach 6.1 billion by 2020.
+Even if you’re not quite ready to embrace the reality that fitness bands, health trackers, and other wearable offerings are causing a radical shift within the overarching patient population, it’s still impossible to turn away from the fact that over 2.5 billion people will own a smartphone by 2019.

 “Both clinicians and administrative leaders are hungry for data to make decisions and guide their planning.” – Bobbi Brown, Health Catalyst